Book Review: “Grit” by Angela Duckworth

 It almost seems like the editor forced Angela to flesh out the manuscript purely for the purpose of producing a thicker book spine.
 The word count feels forced.
 And the (truly great) advice is like treasure that you have to dig up from amongst buckets of words.
 I would have enjoyed it much more if it were more concise and had better flow.

-Having said that, the advice contained within is priceless — especially for someone who, like me, has dipped their toes into many career paths and has had trouble focusing on a single métier.
 The book gave me the tools and reason to pursue my chosen profession in writing, and explore it to its fullest capacity.
 In hindsight, I wish I could have read this book when I was much younger; it could have saved me years of turmoil and uncertainty.

-The overarching idea of the book is that it is passion + perseverance, not intellect, that guarantees success and fulfilment in one’s chosen career.
 The book also dispels the myth that falling in love with a career should be sudden and swift.
 Often, it starts with only an interest.

 A few gems that spoke to me: